gerr135/wann/src/README.md

 network should be allowed to grow to fit the training data better.
 Genetic algorithms can be employed to produce a more optimal network.

-## NNet inner layout
+## NNet indexing
 The most straightforward approach would be to intermix inputs, outputs and neurons, say reserving 1 ..
 Nin indices for inputs, Nin+1 ..
 Nin+Nout for outputs and the rest for actual neurons.
 This is how it is done commonly and how I attempted it initially.
 However this only works for the fixed nnets.
 At the very least, Nin and Nout have to be fixed, otherwise any change to inputs/outputs would require a complete reindexing of all connections.

 An alternative would be to use a separate Connector type, that can attach to all 3 classes.
 This might allow a more streamlined type abstraction and inheritance, but may be less efficiant than reindexing all the neurons.
 To summarize, 2 appoaches: